yehaniharshika/hcode-intern-task-Yehani/README.md

 ```sh
 redis-server --port 6380
 ```
-Make sure Redis is installed on your computer (if not, you need to install Redis first)
+Make sure Redis is installed on your machine.If not, install Redis first.

 - Run Database Service
 In project terminal: